Shehla Rashid: Controversies

-Aligarh Muslim University Student Union (AMUSU) filed a First Information Report (FIR) against Shehla Rashid in February 2017, alleging that a Facebook post she had made used objectionable language about Muhammad, the prophet of Islam.
+Aligarh Muslim University Student Union (AMUSU) filed a First Information Report (FIR) against Shehla Rashid in February 2017, alleging that a Facebook post she had made used "objectionable" language about Muhammad, the prophet of Islam.

 On 27 October 2018, she welcomed newly converted Irish singer Shuhada’ Davitt into a Muslim community which generated online backlash.
 Several days later Shehla Rashid deactivated her Twitter account (which is now active again).

 In February 2019, Dehradun Police filed a FIR against her for a tweet she posted on 16 February 2019 where she had written "15-20 Kashmiri girls trapped in a hostel in Dehradun for hours now. mobs outside are baying for their blood.
 Police is present but unable to disperse the mob."
 Police dismissed her allegation as rumour.
 The FIR was filed under sections 504, 505 and 153b of the Indian Penal Code.

 In August 2019, she tweeted that Indian Army was torturing Kashmiris as a consequence of Indian revocation of Jammu and Kashmir's special status.
 The allegation was rejected by the army as baseless.
 Supreme Court lawyer Alok Srivastsava filed a complaint under offence of sedition and sought criminal action against Shehla Rashid over her allegations.

+Her estranged father Abdul Rashid Shora, alleged that her NGOs have undertaken anti-Indian activities and took large amount of money to join Kashmir's politics and this warrants investigation.
+He claimed that his life is under threat from her and other family members.
+She replied that it was "absolutely baseless and disgusting" comments which came after court ordered ban on his entry in their Srinagar home on the account of domestic violence.

 Views

-In an interview with ANI, Shehla Rashid commended Prime Minister Narendra Modi and Home Minister Amit Shah for securing a “bloodless” political resolution to the Jammu and Kashmir dispute.
+Shehla Rashid has been a vocal critic of the Modi government.
+However, in an interview with ANI in November 2023, she commended Prime Minister Narendra Modi and Home Minister Amit Shah for securing a “bloodless” political resolution to the Jammu and Kashmir dispute.
+Shora credited them for bringing a "stable governance and economy" to the region.
 In her X post, Shehla Rashid wrote, “What caused my change of heart is the realisation that the Hon’ble PM Narendra Modi is a selfless man who is taking radical decisions to transform India.
 He has braved intense criticism but remained steadfast to his vision of inclusive development that leaves no one behind.”

 Political party

-Shehla Rashid had briefly joined Jammu & Kashmir People's movement (JKPM), a political party started by former IAS Officer Shah Faesal.
-However has now resigned from the same.
-In November 2023, Shora appreciated PM Narendra Modi and Home Minister in an interview with ANI.
-She said situation in Kashmir has changed after the repulsion of Article 370 and All credit for this goes to PM and HM.
+Shehla Rashid joined Jammu & Kashmir People's movement (JKPM), a political party started by former IAS Officer Shah Faesal, in 2019.
+However, after 6 months, she left politics stating that her participation will legitimize the "suppression" on Kashmiris.

+Works

+Shehla has written a book titled "Role Models: Inspiring Stories of Indian Muslim Achievers" published in October 2024.
+She postulates the idea of a ‘Muslim civil society’ where Muslims can go forward in the democratic political system.